 Corette Library and Simperman Learning Commons

 The Library and Learning Commons will continue to offer services to Carroll students, faculty and staff with an emphasis on remote support through Phase 2.
-To ensure the safety of all, the following guidelines will be followed:
+To protect the safety of all, the following guidelines will be followed:

 - Library interior doors schedule is as follows: